thespielplatz/nuxt-auth/README.md

 })
 ```

-- If this autoredirect is used, no wait via `$auth.isLoggedIn()` is necessary.
+- No need to manually call `$auth.isLoggedIn()` if this redirection is used.
-- Logout redirection path can be configured in the module variables.
-Default: `/`
+- Configure the logout redirection path in module variables (default: `/`).

 #### Login